 GGP&I and in-country stakeholders then partner to develop a comprehensive and customized green growth plan by working through the GGGI Value Chain – a flexible planning and implementation framework that takes into account the different institutional capacities and sectoral conditions between partner countries.
 The Value Chain, in the form of a checklist, sets out a green growth planning and implementation approach:

 - Assessment of economic development and environmental sustainability objectives

-- Micro economic modeling of detailed, sector-by-sector (i.e. power, transport, buildings, industry, agriculture, and forestry) CO2 mitigation potential, including cost-curves
+- Micro economic modeling of detailed, sector-by-sector (i.e. power, transport, buildings, industry, agriculture, and forestry) CO2 mitigation potential

 - Macroeconomic analysis, assessing the potential impacts of a low-carbon transition on economic growth, employment, poverty reduction, trade, and other macroeconomic factors

-- Detailed, step-by-step analysis of the plausible pathways from business-as-usual to the desired outcomes (back-casting)
+- Detailed, step-by-step analysis of the credible pathways from business-as-usual to the desired outcomes

 - Analysis of the financial flows required by the transition, and an assessment of potential financing sources including both public & private and domestic & international sources